-The financial branch of SGA is composed of the Vice President for Financial Affairs, the Budget and Finance Committee (B&F), and the SGA Financial Coordinator.
+The financial branch of SGA is composed of the Vice President for Financial Affairs, the Budget and Finance Committee (B&F), and the SGA Accountant.
 These parties work in conjunction with the Leadership Activities Office to maintain the flow of SGA accounts while upholding and executing the SGA Financial Policies and Procedures.
 The duties of the financial branch include: ensuring the continued financial success of SGA, providing assistance to those in need of financial policy and procedural explanation, ensuring that the SGA Financial Policies and Procedures are upheld and revised when necessary, and representing the financial interest of SGA and the Skidmore community in all matters.

 The SGA Financial Policies and Procedures define the policies and procedures that pertain to the allocation and distribution of SGA funds.
 While SGA, along with the Leadership Activities Office, strives to help all student groups to the fullest extent possible, due to the limited amount of funds, SGA serves only to subsidize the costs of clubs/committees and not to cover all expenses.
 The Financial Policies and Procedures are intended to promote enrichment of the Skidmore College community and to discourage excessive spending for personal benefit.